Azure/iotedge/test/README.md

 # How to run the end-to-end tests

+## Software Dependency
+Since an IoT Edge device is responsible for running end-to-end (E2E) tests; hence, the software requirements to run a test is the combination of IoT Edge and test build.
+* For Building Tests
+    * .NET Core SDK

 ## Test parameters

 The end-to-end tests take several parameters, which they expect to find in a file named `context.json` in the same directory as the test binaries (e.g., `test/Microsoft.Azure.Devices.Edge.Test/bin/Debug/netcoreapp2.1/context.json`).
 Parameter names are case-insensitive.
 The parameters are: